Anouk (singer): 2010s: Eurovision Song Contest participation and subsequent projects

 Anouk's album To Get Her Together was released in the Netherlands in May 2011.
 On 28 February 2011 Anouk placed one of the new tracks on YouTube named "Killer Bee".
 The first single of the album is called "Down & Dirty" and came out in April.
 On 27 June, Anouk released her single "I'm a Cliché".
 On 17 September 2011 "Save Me" was released as third single from the album.
 The fourth single is "What Have You Done".

 Anouk performed at the GelreDome in Arnhem for her To Get Her Together Tour on 8 and 11 March 2012.

 Anouk first revealed that she would be taking part in the Eurovision Song Contest 2013 on 17 October 2012 via a post on Facebook, after negotiations with broadcaster TROS.
 Her song was officially revealed on 11 March 2013.
 Anouk performed "Birds" in the first semi-final on 14 May, where she progressed to the final on 18 May and eventually reached 9th place there with her song "Birds".
 The Dutch broadly perceived her result to be a major achievement, as it was the best Eurovision result for the Netherlands in 14 years and the first time in 9 years that any Dutch entrant had qualified for the final of the contest.
 Her backing singer, Shirma Rouse, was named best backing singer by The Eurovision Times.
 Anouk wrote the 2015 Dutch entry "Walk Along", performed by Trijntje Oosterhuis, along with Swedish songwriter Tobias Karlsson.

 Anouk was a coach on The Voice of Holland for seasons 6 and 8 through 12, before resigning in January 2022 as a result of sexual misconduct allegations beleaguering the show.
 In 2016, Anouk released two albums: Queen for a Day, which included the lead single "Run Away Together", in March and Fake It Till We Die in late October.
 In 2018, Anouk released her first Dutch-language album Wen d'r maar aan.
 A few years later in 2022, she released Trails of Fails Anouk's first mini album.
 It features seven calm singer-songwriter tracks.
 The songs have a more live band feeling than most of her previous work, most of the parts are recorded in either one or two takes.
 Her album, Deena & Jim, was released in 2023 and was her fifteenth album to make it to the number 1 position.
 Her latest album Set this Thing on Fire was released in 2025 in which the singer went back to her rock roots.

 Musical style

 Anouk's musical style has been described as a combination of Joan Osborne, Melissa Etheridge and Alanis Morissette.
-She is known for explosive rock songs like "Nobody's Wife" and "R U kiddin' me", but has also made small and fragile songs like "Lost" and "Michel".
-In addition to her pop/rock sound she also experiments with soul, funk and hip hop.
+She is known for explosive rock songs like "Nobody's Wife" and "R U Kiddin' Me", but has also made small and fragile songs like "Lost" and "Michel".
+In addition to her pop/rock sound she has also experimented with soul, funk and hip hop, as well as blues, acoustic ballads, alternative pop, and Dutch-language pop.